GoogleCloudPlatform/knfsd-cache-utils/image/README.md

 # Instructions

 This directory contains scripts for building an image for Knfsd.
-We start with a vanilla Ubuntu 20.10 image but make a number of modifications, namely:
+We start with the base GCP Ubuntu 21.10 image but make a number of modifications, namely:

 * Installation of a newer kernel which has better support for NFS re-exporting
 * Installation of supporting components such as `nfs-kernel-server`, `cachefilesd` and the `stackdriver-agent`

-This directory contains scripts that will automatically take a vanilla Ubuntu 20.04 image and build the Knfsd Image.
+This directory contains scripts that will automatically take the GCP Ubuntu 21.10 image and build the Knfsd Image.

 For details of the patches that are applied, see [1_build_image.sh](scripts/1_build_image.sh).